Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 A key test I undertook was suggested by my mentor at the midway point of the project, we talked through certain areas and inspected the code and was suggested to me i should look at flexboxfroggy.com, this was key because it showed me an easy way to space out the images i was applying to the products section.

-Flexbox froggy had 24 mini challenges to run through which explained how to apply the code and where it does and doesnt work which I found extremly helpful and has been of huge benefit to me.
+Flexbox froggy had 24 mini challenges to run through which explained how to apply the code and where it does and doesnt work which I found extremly helpful and has been of huge benefit to me. it was of huge benefit when making the nav bar far more responsive, when i would inspect the page to see the point of where the site would become distorted the first thing to change was the nav bar because i had it set out on margin at first, but with flexfroggy i came to realise i can do this a different way.

 I went back through the love running section of the course and looked through the videos and was coding along with them again trying different things out to see if it would fit or not which I found very helpful.